Jared284/security-portfolio/labs/03-cloud-security-monitoring/06-alerting-and-response/README.md

 ---

-## CloudTrail-Side Alerting
+## CloudTrail-Side Alerting: RevokeSecurityGroupIngress

 ### Alerting Logic

-The cloud-side alert was based on the custom CloudWatch metric:
+The first cloud-side alert was based on the custom CloudWatch metric:

 ```text
 CloudSecurityMonitoring / RevokeSecurityGroupIngressEvents